 - 50 g Icing Sugar or Powdered Sugar

-- 1 teaspoon Vanilla Bean Paste
+- 1 tsp Vanilla Bean Paste

-- 6 tablespoon Raspberry Jam
+- 6 tbsp Raspberry Jam

 Instructions